dpayne/cli-visualizer/README.md

 If this does not work, then vis has most likely not guess the correct sink to use.
 Try switching the pulseaudio source vis uses.
 A list can be found by running the command `pacmd list-sinks  | grep -e 'name:'  -e 'index'`.
 The correct pulseaudio source can then be set with

     audio.pulse.source=0

+**Troubleshooting with Pulse For MacOS Users:**

+If vis is hanging for you after running it make sure the pulseaudio daemon is running.
+You can start it if you installed it with brew by running

+    brew services start pulseaudio

+Alternatively you can run the `pulseaudio` command and send it to the background, then run `bg` to continue it.

+Then try to run `vis` again.
+You'll know it worked if it asks to have access to your microphone.

 ## Usage